Claire Darling

 Claire Darling (La Dernière Folie de Claire Darling) is a 2018 French drama film directed by Julie Bertuccelli.
 This is the adaptation of Lynda Rutledge's novel Faith Bass Darling’s Last Garage Sale.

 Plot

 In Verderonne, a small village in the Oise, it is the first day of summer and Claire Darling wakes up persuaded to live her last day.
 She then decides to empty her house and sells everything without distinction, Tiffany lamps with the pendulum collection.
-The beloved objects echo her tragic and flamboyant life.
-This latest madness brings back Marie, her daughter, whom she has not seen for 20 years.
+Her daughter, Marie, also comes back after 20 years.